 The role of the designated project coach is not intended to require so close an association with a Scout that it becomes impossible for a council or district to recruit enough of them to work with candidates whose proposals have been approved.
 The more ongoing and close association should come from unit volunteers or parents assisting in support roles.
 It is recognized, however, that some councils or districts may not have the volunteer capacity to provide designated coaches.
 For this reason, the council advancement committee may decide to designate the project coach from among unit volunteers.
 But they should do so with the understanding that a coach who is designated within a unit should represent the perspective of the council or district.

 It is true a Scout need not accept the assistance of the service project coach.
 Regardless, it is considered best for the council or district to designate one for every Scout who submits a project proposal for approval.
 The coach should then contact the Scout and suggest a first meeting, or telephone or video conference.
 Scouts have already promised when they submit a proposal that they have read the service project workbook, and thus they should already understand a coach is optional.
-If a young man suggests he doesn’t need one, he should be counseled on the value a coach can add.
+Scouts who suggest they don’t need one should be counseled on the value a coach can add.
 Ultimately, however, working with a designated Eagle Scout service project coach is the Scout’s decision.

 It is up to the council to determine who may serve as project coaches and how they might be assigned or otherwise provided to candidates.
 Coaches must be registered with the BSA (in any adult position) and be current in BSA Youth Protection training.

 In many cases, candidates will not have undertaken something like an Eagle service project.
 Thus, we want them to obtain guidance from others, share ideas, seek plan reviews, and go through other processes professional project planners might use.
-But like a professional, the Scout makes the decisions.
-He must not simply follow others’ directions to the point where his own input becomes insignificant.
-On the other hand, adult leaders must bear in mind he is yet a youth.
+But like a professional, the Scouts makes the decisions.
+They must not simply follow others’ directions to the point where their own input becomes insignificant.
+On the other hand, adult leaders must bear in mind these are youth.
 Expectations must be reasonable and fitting.

 Projects may not be fundraisers.
 In other words, the candidate may not stage an effort that primarily collects money, even if it is for a worthy charity.
 Fundraising is permitted only for securing materials and otherwise facilitating a project.
-And unless it involves contributions only from the beneficiary; or from the candidate, his parents, guardians, or relatives, his unit or its chartered organization; or from parents or members in his unit, it must be approved by the local council.
+Fundraising must be approved by the local council except for contributions from the beneficiary, the candidate, the chartered organization, and the candidate’s parents, guardians, or relatives, as well as the unit or individuals in the unit.

 Fundraising for an Eagle Scout service project shall not be required of any candidate.
-Whether or not fundraising takes place is the Scout’s decision based on the needs of his project.
+Whether or not fundraising takes place is the Scout’s decision based on project needs.
 The BSA prefers, in fact, that Scouts choose projects that can be done at little or no cost.
 Fundraising—especially on a larger scale—has tax, accounting, and other legal implications, in which minors should not be involved.
 Thus, if fundraising is to take place, it is best that it be kept simple.
 Typical unit fundraisers with which unit leadership is familiar, such as car washes, are the best options.
 Another alternative, contingent on local council approval, is the use of “crowdfunding” via the internet.
-If this method is used, however, then all concerned, from the Scout and his parent or guardian to the unit leader and those approving fundraising at the local council, should be aware that fees may be involved and that fundraising for something like an Eagle project may or may not comply with the website’s terms of service.
+If this method is used, however, then all concerned, including the Scout, the Scout’s parent or guardian, the unit leader and those approving fundraising at the local council, should be aware that fees may be involved and that fundraising for something like an Eagle project may or may not comply with the website’s terms of service.
 There can be other issues as well, such as what to do if more—or less—than what is needed is raised.
 It is important that someone in a position of responsibility reads and understands the website’s “fine print.”